 The Innovation

-CureDiab addresses NAFLD with a novel first in class therapy.
-Positive allosteric modulators of the GABA-A receptor are able to counteract lipotoxic damage of hepatocytes.
-Therefore, activation of this pathway protects hepatocytes at an early stage and these molecules are exceptional candidates for combination therapy.
+CureDiab addresses MASLD with a novel first-in-class therapy.
+Positive allosteric modulators of the GABA-A receptor are able to counteract lipotoxic damage of hepatocytes and dual-target hepatic stellate cells to reduce fibrosis.
+Thus, activation of this pathway protects hepatocytes at an early stage and hepatic stellate cells at a more severe stage.
+Therefore, these molecules are exceptional candidates for combination therapy.

 bt_bb_section_bottom_section_coverage_image

-Exposure to GABA has been proposed to exert a protective effect in liver toxicity both in vivo and in vitro1-3.
-We can confirm a protective function in hepatocyte injury with the compound HK4, acting as a positive allosteric modulator (PAM) of the GABAA receptor.
-The GABAA receptor is a pentameric Cl- channel, composed of different combinations of subunits: α(1–6), β(1–4), γ(1–3), δ, ε, θ, π and ρ(1–3).
-HK4 is a small molecule, devoid of blood brain barrier penetration and binding at an allosteric binding site.
-We proofed its selective modulator activity by patch clamping, calcium influx measurements and assays with the non-competitive GABAA channel blocker picrotoxin.
+Exposure to GABA has been proposed to exert a hepatoprotective effect in liver toxicity both in vivo and in vitro [1-3].
+We can confirm a protective function in hepatocyte injury with our GABA PAMs.
+The GABA-A receptor is a pentameric Cl- channel, composed of different combinations of subunits: α(1–6), β(1–3), γ(1–3), δ, ε, θ, π and ρ(1–3).
+Our PAMs are small molecules, devoid of blood brain barrier penetration and binding at an allosteric binding site.
+We proofed its selective modulator activity by patch clamping, calcium influx measurements and assays with the non-competitive GABA-A channel blocker picrotoxin.

-The promising antiapoptotic effect was demonstrated by reduced caspase 3/7 activity, cleaved caspase 7-protein expression and TUNEL assay in hepatocytes.
-The PAM reduces lipotoxic-induced apoptosis in hepatocytes by preventing inflammation, DNA damage and ER stress.
-Since cell death, including apoptosis, is a critical step in the progression of NAFL to NASH, HK4 or other PAMs of the GABAA receptor may arise as an innovative pharmacological tool to treat or prevent NAFLD as a first-in-class drug.
+The promising anti-apoptotic effect was demonstrated by reduced caspase 3/7 activity, cleaved caspase 7-protein expression and TUNEL assay in hepatocytes [4].
+The PAM reduces lipotoxic-induced apoptosis in hepatocytes by preventing inflammation, DNA damage and ER stress [5].
+Since cell death, including apoptosis, is a critical step in the progression of MASLD, PAMs of the GABA-A receptor may arise as an innovative pharmacological tool to treat or prevent MASLD as a first-in-class drug.

 Created with BioRender.com